CartoDB/cartodb/src/api/v4/README.md

     - `Layer`: Constructor to build a Layer object
 - `carto.dataview` : Namespace for the dataviews
     - `Formula`: Constructor to build a Formula dataview
+    - `Histogram`: Constructor to build a Histogram dataview

 - `carto.events` : Enum with the events available in the client.
 - `carto.operation` : Enum with the operations available.